Cyber Security for Beginners

 2. Creating a backdoor: Let’s look at an example: Microsoft sends updates every Sunday on all Windows platforms.
 How do these updates reach to your Windows OS?
 They create backdoors from where they can send updates.
 Similarly, hackers create backdoors from where they can continuously send viruses after getting into a system.

-3. Disabling security functions: Some malware can disable antivirus software, as well as security updates.
-This malware tends to last longer because there is no security to stop it.
-They tend to keep the system vulnerable to other malware.
+3. Disabling security functions: Some malware can disable antivirus software and security updates.
+This malware tends to last longer because there is no security to stop it, and it tends to keep the system vulnerable to other malware.

-4. Creating botnets: Hackers make botnets by purely coding.
-A botmaster controls botnets, and they are usually used to crash websites.
-Botmaster tells all botnets to flood the website by accessing the website at the same time.
+4. Creating botnets: Hackers create botnets by purely coding.
+A botmaster controls botnets, which are usually used to crash websites.
+The botmaster tells all botnets to flood the website by accessing it at the same time.

 Sources of Malware

-1. Removable media: Removable media, like Pendrive, CDs, DVDs, and flash drives, may be used to send viruses to your system.
+1. Removable media: Removable media, such as pen drives, CDs, DVDs, and flash drives, may be used to send viruses to your system.

 2. Documents and executable files: Viruses can be hidden in document files with the .exe extension.
 As soon as you open them, the virus activates.